 The proposer clarified that the intent and scope of DCP 266 is limited to the correction of the perceived defect identified above i.e. to change the way in which DNO tariffs to LDNOs are calculated in the CDCM/EDCM.
 Instead of calculating an LDNO percentage discount by comparing the avoided total cost (p/kWh) with the total cost (p/kWh) in the PCDM, the intent is that the avoided total cost (p/kWh) calculated in the PCDM is compared with the average p/kWh figure for each ATW CDCM tariff to determine the LDNO % discount factor to be applied to each of the tariff components of the CDCM ATW tariff.

-The proposer believes that by doing this the resultant LDNO tariffs will better reflect “a reasonable allocation of total costs to the elements of the DNOs business that are being undertaken by the IDNO” as demonstrated by the illustrative example above.
+The proposer believes that by doing this the resultant LDNO tariffs will better reflect “a reasonable allocation of total costs to the elements of the DNOs business that are being undertaken by the IDNO” as demonstrated by the illustrative examples that are provided in paragraphs 4.13 to 4.19 below.

 The proposer believes that by ensuring that the p/kWh discounts received by LDNOs better reflect, and remain aligned with, the absolute level of avoided costs calculated in the PCDM, this change will promote competition in the distribution of electricity.
 The absolute level of discount (p/kWh) received by LDNOs is also likely to be more stable and predictable since it will be protected from the impact of any changes to the methodology for ATW CDCM tariffs – which will also promote competition in the distribution of electricity.

-In Scope of DCP 266:

 It is the view of the proposer that in order to correct the perceived defect identified above it is important that the total avoided cost (p/kWh) and the ATW CDCM cost (p/kWh) are on equivalent terms.
-Therefore, it is necessary to calculate the total avoided cost (p/kWh) using the allowed revenue and forecast total kWh included within the CDCM for the relevant charging year i.e. in the illustrative example above where it is assumed that the avoided costs are 0.5p/kWh, the ‘0.5p’ should be expressed in the same money of the day as the CDCM for the relevant charging year and the and ‘kWh’ should reflect the forecast of units distributed for the relevant charging year.
+Therefore, it is necessary to calculate the total avoided cost (p/kWh) using the allowed revenue and forecast total kWh included within the CDCM for the relevant charging year i.e. in the illustrative examples provided in paragraphs 4.13 to 4.19, where it is assumed that the avoided costs are 0.5p/kWh, the ‘0.5p’ should be expressed in the same money of the day as the CDCM for the relevant charging year and the ‘kWh’ should reflect the forecast of units distributed for the relevant charging year.

 Out of Scope of DCP 266: